icodebyamanda/sxs_beta/README.md

 # Step By Step Project (SxS)

+## Run Your Development Servers

+- Run `yarn start` or `npm start`in project directory to start the Express server on port 5000
+- `cd client` and run `yarn start` or `npm start` to start client server in development mode with hot reloading in port 3000.
+- Client is configured so all API calls will be proxied to port 5000 for a smoother development experience

 ## The Step By Step project's full picture

-A web application to acknolewdge and lift up one's mood in the morning and create, digitally, a wellbeing routine.
+A web application to acknowlewdge and lift up one's mood in the morning and create, digitally, a wellbeing routine.

 ## This current piece: Avoid denial and keep the good vibes coming